rhel-labs/learn-katacoda/crypto-policy/step5.md

 </pre>

-Now that the service is running and certificates used comply with the FUTURE system-wide cryptogrophy policy, connect to the Apache service and validate that the new certificate is being offered to client browsers.
+Now that the service is running and certificates used comply with the FUTURE system-wide cryptographic policy, connect to the Apache service and validate that the new certificate is being offered to client browsers.

 `openssl s_client -connect localhost:443 </dev/null 2>/dev/null | grep '^Server public key'`{{execute T1}}